 TG: So you’re remembering auditorily things you’ve already said?

 EP: Yes, exactly.
-It’s more of what I’ve already said about it and then realizing that I didn’t talk about the tannin, for instance.
+It’s more of what I’ve already said about it; then realizing that I didn’t talk about the tannin, for instance.

 TG: OK, but I’m still suspicious.
-With you everything happens at light speed so I wouldn’t be surprised if you flashed the grid out in front of you if you needed it to make sure you’ve covered everything.
+With you, everything happens at light speed, so I wouldn’t be surprised if you flashed the grid out in front of you to make sure you’ve covered everything.